z3t0vic/arch-btrfs-boot-fix/README.md

 # 🛠️ Arch Linux Btrfs Boot Repair Guide

-A practical guide to fixing boot failures on Arch Linux after performing a Btrfs snapshot rollback.
-This guide is specifically designed for users who encounter the "emergency shell" or "GRUB rescue" issue due to subvolume mismatches.
+A universal guide to fixing boot failures on Arch Linux after performing a Btrfs snapshot rollback.
+This method works regardless of your hardware (Intel/AMD/Nvidia) and is designed to fix "emergency shell" or "GRUB rescue" errors.

 ---

 ## 🔍 The Problem
-After restoring a `@` (root) subvolume from a snapshot, the system often fails to boot because the **initramfs** and **bootloader** (GRUB/systemd-boot) configurations are still looking for the old subvolume state or the kernel images in `/boot` are out of sync.
+After restoring a `@` (root) subvolume from a snapshot, the system often fails to boot because the **initramfs** and **bootloader** (GRUB/systemd-boot) configurations are out of sync with the new subvolume state.